mickk-/mickk-.github.io/_drafts/over-expressive/back_again.md

 constexpr bool answer = std::is_constructible_v<foo, bar, baz>;
 ```

 What we have here is a function from types to `bool`.
-Remarkably the types it accept take different
+Remarkably the types it accepts are of
-forms: the very first parameter is the *declared* type to an imaginary variable while the following
+different kinds: the very first parameter is the *declared* type of an imaginary variable while the
-types are *expressions-as-types* for imaginary initializers.
-In other words, the previous snippet
+following parameters are *expressions-as-types* for imaginary initializers. the previous snippet
 asks the question (where `valid_definition` is a made-up pseudo-operator):

 ```cpp